The Chairman (M.I album)

-The Chairman is the third studio album by Nigerian hip hop recording artist M.I.
+The Chairman is the third studio album by Nigerian rapper and record producer M.I.
 It was released on October 30, 2014, by Chocolate City and Loopy Music.
+The album features collaborations with producers and guest artists such as 2face Idibia, Wizkid, Reinhard, Sarz, and Ice Prince, among others.
+The Chairman was supported by the singles "Bad Belle", "Monkey" and "Bullion Van".
+It won Best Rap Album and was nominated for Album of the Year at The Headies 2015.

+Background and promotion

-The album features collaborations with producers and guest artists such as 2face Idibia, Wizkid, Seyi Shay, Ice Prince, Olamide, Phyno, Reminisce, Oritse Femi, Patoranking, Reinhard, Runtown, Sarkodie, Nosa, Beenie Man, Koker, Moti Cakes, Wilson Alao, Sound Sultan, Emmy Ace, Sammy Gyang, Chigul, Milli, Frank Edwards, Nanya, G-Plus, Morell, Loose Kaynon, Pheelz, Debbie, DJ Lambo, Sarz, Stormrex, L-37, VSTOL and I.J.
-The album's production began in 2012 and continued through the third quarter of 2014.
+M.I spent two years recording the album.
+He describes the album as a collaborative project due to the number of music personnel who contributed to it.
+The album features collaborations with producers and guest artists such as 2face Idibia, Wizkid, Seyi Shay, Ice Prince, Olamide, Phyno, Reminisce, Oritse Femi, Patoranking, Reinhard, Runtown, Sarkodie, Nosa, Beenie Man, Koker, Moti Cakes, Wilson Alao, Sound Sultan, Emmy Ace, Sammy Gyang, Chigul, Milli, Frank Edwards, Nanya, G-Plus, Morell, Loose Kaynon, Pheelz, Debbie, DJ Lambo, Sarz, Stormrex, L-37, VSTOL, and I.J.
+Its production began in 2012 and continued through the third quarter of 2014.
 M.I worked with several collaborators while enlisting new producers.
 Much of The Chairman tells the story of the rapper's journey into limelight.
 According to M.I's team, the album sold 30,000 copies in pre-order sales.
-The Chairman was supported by three singles: "Bad Belle", "Monkey" and "Bullion Van".

-Background

-M.I spent two years recording the album.
-He describes the album as a collaborative album due to the number of music personnel who contributed to it.
 The Chairman was initially slated for release in June 2013, but was postponed due to the rapper partaking in other business ventures.
 In an interview with Sunrise Daily in 2014, M.I said Jesse Jagz's departure from Chocolate City also delayed the album.
-In another interview with Leadership newspaper, M.I said he was inspired to name the album The Chairman after hearing people address him as such.
-The album comprises 17 tracks and every track, excluding "The Middle", has an opposite.
+In another interview with Leadership newspaper, he said he was inspired to name the album The Chairman after hearing people address him as such.
+The album comprises seventeen tracks and every track, excluding "The Middle", has an opposite.
 On October 22, 2014, the album was made available for pre order.
 Seven days later, its official cover art and track list were released.
-M.I held a listening party for the album at Industry Nite on the same day.
-He performed alongside Jesse Jagz and dedicated the record "Brother" to him.
+M.I held a listening party for the album at an Industry Nite event on the same day.
+He performed with Jesse Jagz and dedicated the track "Brother" to him.